camd/datasource/README.md

 ---------------------------------------
 ...ABARFF for short

-   1.)
-Build a datasources file.
-See the "Datasources file" section
-       for details or add a data source at run time see Install Notes.
+1. Build a datasources file.
+See the "Datasources file" section for details or add a data source at run time see Install Notes.

-   2.)
-Build a procs file and reference it in the datasources file.
+2. Build a procs file and reference it in the datasources file.
    See the "Procs file" section for details.

-   3.)
-In your module/script do something like so:
+3. In your module/script do something like so:

-   from datasource.DataHub import DataHub dh = DataHub("mydatasourcename")
+    from datasource.DataHub import DataHub
+    dh = DataHub("mydatasourcename")

     ##Get me some data##
     data = dh.execute(proc="my.super.duper.proc",
                       return_type="tuple")

     ##Data looks like this##
     ( {'column_name1':value,
        'column_name2':value,
        'column_name3':value },

        {'column_name1':value,
         'column_name2':value,
         'column_name3':value },
     etc...)

-   ##RAWRRR!
-That was fast##
+###RAWRRR!
+That was fast###

 ------------------
 datasource repository structure